jason-chang/centstead-box/readme.md

-# Laravel Settler
+# Centstead-Box

-The scripts that build the Laravel Homestead development environment .
+The scripts that build the base box of centstead base on centos(bento/centos-7.2) & vagrant.